Foxh0und/MCSC/membership.md

 <br>

 #### Chelsea FC Membership
 This is a membership directly with Chelsea FC which they are run each season.
-If you are hopeful to get across to London for the 2023/24 season, then it as strongly advised that you buy this form of Chelsea membership, along with ours.
+If you are hopeful to get across to London for the 2023/24 season, then it as strongly advised that you buy this form of Chelsea membership as soon as they become available, please check the Chelsea FC website.

 ![membership](/assets/membership1.jpg)